ocf/ocfweb/ocfweb/docs/docs/staff/backend/kerberos.md

 ## Versions

 There are two major free versions of Kerberos: MIT and Heimdal Kerberos.
-At the OCF, we use Heimdal Kerberos, so if you look up documentation, it might instead be for the MIT version, so be careful to make sure the commands work.
+At the OCF, we use Heimdal Kerberos; if you look up documentation, it might instead be for the MIT version, so be careful to make sure the commands work.
 Kerberos also has 2 main versions that are still used: version 4 and version 5.
 Version 5 fixes a lot of the security and design flaws of version 4, so we use version